The WELCOME poster on our What If Coffee van… a bit more information.

 Who wrote this

-The poster was written by our pastor.
+The poster was written by Pastor Phil.
 The idea came from a notice in a Catholic church newsletter somewhere in America many years ago which said, in a nut shell, that everyone is welcome, no matter what life has been up until now.
 If you want a copy of the poster, let us know and we will put you in touch with him.

 ... everyone, no matter what life situation you are in, no matter who you are or what you have done or believed up until this point, is loved by God and welcomed